TearsWillFall/SCRAPT/README.md

 # [<img src="306030.svg" width=4.5% title="Gear" alt="Gear"/>](306030.svg) SCRAPT (Systematic CLONET ReAssignment of Ploidy and Tumour content)
-SCRAPT was designed as a complimentary tool to visually and programatically reassign ploidy and tumour content in tumour sample previously analyzed using the [CLONET](https://cran.r-project.org/web/packages/CLONETv2/index.html) workflow
+SCRAPT is a complementary R Shiny tool designed to visually and programmatically reassign ploidy and tumour content in tumour samples that have previously undergone analysis using the [CLONET](https://cran.r-project.org/web/packages/CLONETv2/index.html) workflow.

 ## INSTALLATION
 SCRAPT package can be installed using the following command: